 Abutment and fillet dimensions

-The dimensions of components adjacent to the bearing (shaft and housing shoulders, spacer sleeves etc.) must be such that sufficient support is provided for the bearing rings, but there must be no contact between the rotating parts of the bearing and a stationary component.
-Appropriate abutment and fillet dimensions are quoted for each bearing listed in the product tables.
+The dimensions of components adjacent to a bearing (such as shaft and housing shoulders, spacer sleeves) must be able to provide sufficient support for the bearing rings.
+However, there must not be any contact between the rotating parts of the bearing and a stationary adjacent component.
+Appropriate abutment and fillet dimensions are listed in the product tables.

-CARB toroidal roller bearingsCARB bearings can accommodate axial expansion of the shaft, within the bearing.
-To be sure that these axial displacements of the shaft with respect to the housing can take place it is necessary to provide space on both sides of the bearing (fig 2).
+CARB toroidal roller bearingsCARB toroidal roller bearings can accommodate axial displacement of the shaft within the bearing.
+To be sure that displacement of the shaft relative to the housing can occur, sufficient space Ca must be provided on both sides of the bearing (fig. 2).

 For additional information, refer to CARB toroidal roller bearings.